For the most current voting information, please visit the Cook County Clerk’s Website.

 Individuals wishing to vote during the grace period must bring two pieces of identification to register, one with a current address.
 Grace period registrants must immediately cast their ballot after registering to vote.

-On April 4, voters who are not registered to vote can register and vote at their home precinct only, on Election Day.
+On Election Day, voters who are not registered to vote can register and vote at their home precinct only.
 Any voter who is not registered and needs to know where to go to register and vote on Election Day can utilize the Clerk’s online Your Voter Information Tool to find their proper polling place by address or birthday.

 To register to vote, you must be: